massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/footnote.md

 ---
 title: Footnote
 ---
-Description: A Footnote containing Rich Text and links back to content in a previous Rich Text.
+Description: A Footnote containing Rich Text that is linked to from a Rich Text footnote.

 ## Status: ALPHA